 5.28a.3 Topology Information for TSN TN

 NG-RAN and UPF may support u-plane LLDP functionality to provide topology information to the TN.
-When LLDP is supported, AN-TL and CN-TL are performing the LLDP functionality at the u-plane without the need to interact with the c-plane.
+When LLDP is supported, AN-TL and CN-TL shall perform the LLDP functionality at the u-plane without the need to interact with the c-plane.
 Further there is no need for 5GS interaction with TN CNC directly.
 This is achieved with following measures:

 - AN-TL and CN-TL implement the Transmit Only operation mode as defined in clause 9.1 of IEEE Std 802.1AB [97].